CAPE - Clinical Attachment Programme for the East of England

 One of the limiting factors for psychiatrists coming to work in the UK is the lack of knowledge about the conditions and requirements to practice here.
 A visiting period provides support through mentorship, with the opportunity to experience the clinical workplace and learn about training paths

 In the 3 months attachment period (extendable to 6 months), the CAPE attendees will have the opportunity to observe clinical setting in the community, specialist, and acute services in the NHS.
 They will have access to local MRCPsych courses (for exam preparation) and will get professional support through mentors and peers during their stay.
 The goal is to support international psychiatrists into specialty training programmes in the East of England.

 Possible entry routes (figure below) to specialty training programmes for international psychiatrists.
 They may prefer starting the exam process before, during, or after the CAPE experience:

 “CAPE was a fantastic experience to fully understand the mental health system in the UK.
 I now have a much clear view and the observership motivated me to pursue a career in the UK.”

 "I found the CAPE very helpful to see the psychiatric setting for myself.
 It was a great opportunity to visit different clinics and consider the clinics that I can integrate in the future."

-(Typically applications opened for 2 months followed by selection process and videoconferencing interview with 3 month programme from 2 months after selection)
+(Typically applications open for a 1 month followed by selection process and videoconferencing interview with 3 month programme from 2 months after selection)